-We have two dedications in the service; the first is in gratitude to our ancestors, and the second is a remembrance of those who are suffering or have died.
+We have two dedications in the service; the first is in gratitude to our ancestors, and the second is a remembrance of those who are suffering, have died, or are not yet born.
 A dedication offers the accumulated power of our meditation to others.
 A dedication is an act of magic, a transfer of energy from here to there, or everywhere.
 We receive something from meditating together and we want to keep the gift circulating.